-In this article, we'll look at suffering caused by humans, suffering caused by nature, and finally discuss 5 opportunities of suffering caused by our imperfect world.
-Plus, download a free prayer sheet with 7 spontaneous prayers for times of suffering.
+In this article, we'll look at suffering caused by humans and suffering caused by nature.
+Finally, we will discuss five opportunities found in the suffering caused by our imperfect world.

 If God is unconditional love, He would not directly cause suffering (except to impede those headed toward imminent self-destruction).
-Furthermore, if He allows suffering, He does so to advance love and to strengthen His invitation to eternal unconditional love.
+Furthermore, if He allows suffering, He does so to advance love and strengthen His invitation to eternal, unconditional love.

-The two sources, which are extrinsic to our identity decisions, are:
+The two sources extrinsic to our identity decisions are:

 There are many nuances and combinations of these two sources of suffering.
 For example, a preventable disease such as leprosy (a natural cause) is not prevented or delimited by a particular country in order that tax money can be used to incite a new war (a human cause); or a tsunami (a natural cause) hits a particular country, but the country next to it decides not to use easily accessible resources to help because the victims are thought to be troublesome or unworthy (a human cause).